-He puzzled, through the few paces to the kitchen door, why she ought to have said, “if you’re willing”; why Langham’s wife should doubt her welcome…why seem almost allowing of…
+Through the few paces to the kitchen door Bede puzzled, why she ought to have said, “if you’re willing”; why Langham’s wife should doubt her welcome, why seem almost allowing of…

 He bumped a solidness.
 It was his new acquaintance, frozen at the sight of Vincent.
 The Hutterer slouched against the doorpost, picking burs from a threadbare trouser leg.
 He stood, not straight.
 Astonishment bloomed on his face.

 Langham’s wife cried out: “Say something!
 Let me be sure!”